donskytech/database-project/README.md

 # database-project
-Creates a database project for IOT that uses SQLLITE3 as the database engine
+Creates a database project for IOT that uses SQLLITE as the database engine and using Python sqllite3 to create the database objects